Bungie: Marathon, Myth and Oni (1994–2001)

-Halo and buyout (2001–2007)
+Halo and Microsoft acquisition (2001–2007)

 In 1999, Bungie announced its next product, Halo: Combat Evolved, originally intended to be a third-person shooter game for Windows and Macintosh.
 Halo's public unveiling occurred at the Macworld Expo 1999 keynote address by Apple's then-interim-CEO Steve Jobs (after a closed-door screening at E3 in 1999).

 On June 19, 2000, on the ninth anniversary of Bungie's founding, Microsoft announced that it had acquired Bungie and that Bungie would become a part of the Microsoft Game Division.
 Halo would be developed as an exclusive first-person shooter title for the Xbox.
 The reasons for Bungie accepting Microsoft's offer were varied.
 Jones stated that "I don't remember the details exactly, it was all a blur.
 We'd been talking to people for years and years—before we even published Marathon, Activision made a serious offer.
 But the chance to work on Xbox—the chance to work with a company that took the games seriously.
 Before that we worried that we'd get bought by someone who just wanted Mac ports or didn't have a clue".
 Martin O'Donnell, who had joined Bungie as an employee ten days before the merger was announced, remembers that the stability of the Xbox as a development platform was not the only benefit.
 Shortly before Myth II's release, it was discovered versions of the game could erase a player's hard drive; the glitch led to a massive recall of the games right before they shipped, which cost Bungie nearly one million dollars.
 O'Donnell stated in a Bungie podcast that this recall created some financial uncertainty, although accepting the offer was not something Bungie "had to do".
 Seropian and Jones had refused to accept Microsoft's offer until the entire studio agreed to the buyout.

 As a result of the buyout, the rights to Myth and Oni were transferred to Take-Two Interactive (which at the time owned 19.9% of the studio) as part of the three-way deal between Microsoft, Bungie and Take-Two Interactive; most of the original Oni developers were able to continue working on Oni until its release in 2001.
 Halo: Combat Evolved, meanwhile, went on to become a critically acclaimed hit, selling more than 6.5 million copies, and becoming the Xbox's flagship franchise.

 Halo's success led to Bungie creating three sequels.
 Halo 2 was released on November 9, 2004, making more than $125 million on release day and setting a record in the entertainment industry.
 Halo 3 was released on September 25, 2007, and surpassed Halo 2's records, making $170 million in its first twenty-four hours of release.
-Following Halo 3's unprecedented success on September 22, 2009, Bungie released its third and final iteration, Halo 3: ODST which would go on to gross approximately $160 million in its first twenty-four hours of release.